klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 Context:
 ========
 There is a bug with Phidget's Python library.
-If you want to work with Phidget I/O board using this library on Raspberry Pi, then there might be a problem in running your script.
-It may throw an **AttributError** exception.
+If you want to work with Phidget I/O board using this library on Raspberry Pi then there might be a problem in running your script.
+It may throw an **AttributError** exception all time.

-For an example, I had tried to run TemperatureSensor module provided by Phidget support and got the following errors:
+I had tried to run sample TemperatureSensor script provided by Phidget support and got the following errors:

 	pi@raspberrypi ~/Python $ sudo python TemperatureSensor-simple.py
 	Traceback (most recent call last):